stisa/jupyternim/README.md

 TODO
 ----
 - Shared context.
 This is currently top/near-top priority.
 Any help is appreciated. **HARD**
-- Finish implementing messaging ( completion, introspection, display... )
+- Finish implementing messaging ( completion, introspection, history, display... )
 - Make this a nimble package, that automatically installs the kernel. **EASY**
 - Handle shutdown gracefully